Print full article

 Elevated IRT in the first few days of life can also be caused by perinatal stress, renal failure, congenital infection, bowel atresia and some aneuploidies.
 An elevated IRT is usually followed with testing for the most common CFTR mutations including the F508del.
 Early diagnosis is essential so that treatment can be started before damage to the lungs with chronic infection occurs and malnutrition becomes established.

 CF gene mutation

 This test involves measuring sodium and chloride from a sweat sample collected in a procedure in which local sweating is stimulated by using the drug, pilocarpine.
-The collected sweat is weighed on filter paper and the concentrations of sodium and chloride measured.
 Since the CFTR protein is altered or missing and chloride travel is restricted, the sweat in somone with CF may be up to five times saltier than normal.
-Positive results are confirmed and followed with CF gene mutation testing.
-Some people with CF can be diagnosed using only sweat testing.
-Rarely, people with definite CF, often with unusual mutations, have sweat sodium and chloride levels within the normal range.
+This test is considered the "gold standard" and is used to confirm positive newborn screening tests as well as to diagnose older children and adults.

 Other laboratory tests used to check lung infection, organ function and fertility include: